 Where do you need the most help?

 Although we can use volunteer’s help in a variety of areas and during a variety of hours, one of our biggest needs is volunteers to assist our Recreation Department during the evenings (usually Tuesday, Thursday and Sunday) and weekends.
 We also can use volunteers to help our Recreation Department with some of their bigger trips, such as the trips to Belmont Race Track and monthly shopping.
 Trips are usually on Wednesdays.
 Another need we have is volunteers to provide one-on-one visits with our residents, through our “Resident Support” program.
-In addition we have some skilled based volunteer opportunities.
-See our Current Volunteer Opportunities.
+In addition we have some skilled based volunteer opportunities which include our Unit Assistant and Feeding Assistant positions.

 Can I volunteer with a friend or family member?